Skip to main content

 Frequently Asked Questions

-What is the vision for Connect, and what is the short/medium-term roadmap?
+What is the vision for sharing in IMOS X and what is the short/medium-term roadmap?

-The vision for Connect is to enable further collaboration workflows, such as allowing you to share common data like invoices and complete shared tasks like narrowing laycans and nominating vessels.
+The vision is to enable further collaboration workflows, such as allowing you to share common data like invoices and complete shared tasks like narrowing laycans and nominating vessels.

 Are ETA changes auditable?
 For example, is it possible to see the history of posted ETA updates, or even changes to itinerary ports?